lil-shimon/lil-laravel-temp/README.md

 ### step0(optional)
-if you want, change ```APP_NAME``` on .env.example. when you change APP_NAME, change my.cnf and default.conf for mysql and nginx because it effects container name of docker
+if you want, change ```APP_NAME``` on .env.example. when you change APP_NAME, change my.cnf and default.conf for mysql and nginx as well.
+It's because it effects container name of docker

 ```setup.sh```
 ```shell